murtuzadeveloper/Popular-Movies-List/README.md

-Dear candidate,
-From Smallworld we propose the development of an application to show information about movies.
+The development of an application to show information about movies.
 The application should meet the following requisites:

 1.- There will be a screen that will show a list with movies and their most relevant information